iszczesniak/cpp/categories/index.md

 * throwing an exception: `throw A();`

-In C++98 (the first C++ standard) temporaries were always copied.
-However, the return value optimization (RVO) prevented the copying of objects retured by value from functions.

-Starting with C++11, temporaries can be *moved*, and the creation of temporaries can be *elided* (i.e., avoided) by creating object in the place where they are supposed to finally be.

-A temporary is an object, not an expression, and so a temporary is neither an lvalue nor an rvalue, because an object has no categoty of expression.
-An object is used in an expression that is either of the lvalue or rvalue category.
+A temporary is an object, not an expression, and so a temporary is neither an lvalue nor an rvalue, because an object has no category of expression.
+An object is used in an expression that is either an lvalue or an rvalue.
 Usually a temporary is created in rvalue expressions.

+### A temporary as a function argument

+An expression with a temporary can be an argument of a function call.
+That argument is an rvalue.
+If a function takes an argument by reference (i.e., the parameter of the function is of a const reference type), the expression with that parameter name is an lvalue even though the reference is bound to an rvalue.

+That example follows.
+The constructor outputs the address of the object, so that we can make sure it's the same object in function `foo`.

+{% highlight c++ %}
+{% include_relative tmp-fun.cc %}
+{% endhighlight %}

 ## Functions and categories of expressions